zgerem/Seminar/README.md

 ### Bidirectional Learning for Domain Adaptation of Semantic Segmentation[6]
 BDL is the other state-of-the-art method which is in the field of UDA.
 In the method, there are two separated networks.
 The first one is image-to-image translation model and the second one is segmentation adaptation model.
 The networks are trained in both ways.
 In forward direction, the first network is trained with source and target data and translated images are obtained, which have the same semantic maps as the original source images.
 The second network will be trained with them in addition to target images and ground truth labels of source domain data.
 In backward direction, the motivation is to promote translation model using updated segmentation model.
-They aim to improve quality of translated images.
+Authors of the paper aim to improve quality of translated images in this direction.
  <div align="center">
   <img width="900" alt="Ekran Resmi 2021-06-04 12 14 07" src="https://user-images.githubusercontent.com/56236171/124207607-269ba580-dae6-11eb-8b74-747f213dc3e2.png">